DaseinPhaos/alter-intro-std-rs/text/env-readme.md

 # PATH

 Finally, for the `PATH` environment variable, we have two additional functions.
 Either on Unix or on Windows systems, this environment variable has a special meaning of specifying the universally directly callable binaries' directories.
-However, the separating strategies of these pathes are not identical across platforms.
-As such, the standard library provides the following two functuons for `PATH` ev manipulation:
+However, the separating strategies of these paths are not identical across platforms.
+As such, the standard library provides the following two functions for `PATH` ev manipulation:

 ```ignore
 pub fn split_paths<T>(unparsed: &T) -> SplitPaths